nalej/docs/tutorials/initiallogin.md

 ### Setting your user options

 The very first time you log in the system there are some variables that need to be established.
 They are needed for each interaction, so setting them up before starting lets us omit them in each request.
 These variables are the **certificate** you received, and the addresses of the **Nalej login server** and the **Nalej API server**.
-Gather all data \(from the information the Nalej administration provided when signing up for the service\), go to the `public-api-cli/bin` folder in your computer and execute the following instructions:
+Gather all data \(from the information the Nalej administration provided when signing up for the service\), go to the folder in your computer where you saved the `public-api-cli` executable, and execute the following instructions:

 ```bash
 ./public-api-cli options set